Frequently Asked Questions

 6) Q. How strong is the geogrid that holds the concrete blocks together?

-A. The geogrid that is used to connect the concrete blocks together is a high strength low elasticity polyester geogrid with a 2,000 lb. breaking tensile strength in both directions which allows for maintenance equipment and vehicular traffic.
+A. The geogrid that is used to connect the concrete blocks together is a high strength low elasticity polypropylene geogrid with a 2,000 lb. breaking tensile strength in both directions which allows for maintenance equipment and vehicular traffic.